efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 + Idaten is also an acceptable but not as effective as Benten.
 + Dakini should be reserved for tributing a {Lava Golem} and/or removing any large tokens that were spawned from {The Golden Apples}.
 + If they activate massivemorph on Dakini and crash with swordswoman, you will take 3900 points of damage.
 Keep this in mind any time you are tempted to summon Dakini.

 ##### **Effective Techs for this Matchup:**
 + {Forbidden Chalice}: Chalice negates a monster’s effect, so if your opponent tries to crash with swordswoman, you can flip the OTK.
 Chalice is arguably your best option when taking into account other matchups.

 + {Mystik Wok}: This is a solid answer to everything burn has to offer.
 If they try to draining shield your monster, you can use wok and you heal instead.
 If they summon lava golem, you can use wok and you heal instead.
 If they massivemorph your Dakini, you can activate wok and Dakini will no longer be a burden.
 If you can get them to activate a combination of the aforementioned cards, then you let them waste their resources.
 I ran wok in MCS4 and can attest to its value.

-+ {Fire Formation Gyokkou}: Gyokkou allows you to pin a backrow and prevents them from chaining it.
++ {Fire Formation - Gyokkou}: Gyokkou allows you to pin a backrow and prevents them from chaining it.
 Xing allows you to pin 2 backrow, but is slower and does not prevent chaining.

-+ Nobleman of Extermination: Nobleman can help you remove all copies a specific trap.
++ {Nobleman of Extermination}: Nobleman can help you remove all copies a specific trap.
 If you open with it going second, you can bar your opponent from using an essential defensive card such as massivemorph or golden apples.

-Enemy Controller: Econ is used for stopping singular attacks so you can attack into those defense position monsters.
++ {Enemy Controller}: Econ is used for stopping singular attacks so you can attack into those defense position monsters.

-+ Curse of Anubis: Use this card to stop literally any and all attacks.
++ {Curse of Anubis}: Use this card to stop literally any and all attacks.
 This card is best saved to neutralize aggressive swordswoman plays and stop skystarray from chipping away from your life points.

-+ Anti-Magic Arrows: AMA trashes burn.
++ {Anti-Magic Arrows}: AMA trashes burn.
 The only reason CA shouldn’t run this card is because AMA has limited value in other matchups  when compared to econ, and is nearly useless in the CA mirror.

 ---

 #### CA vs Ancient Gears 60-40

 Of all the matchups against the current top 6 decks, CA does the best against AG.
 Decks that run heavy backrow tend to do well against CA, but the problem with AG is that they sacrifice one of their backrow spaces for ancient gear castle.
 The result is a slow backrow heavy deck that can’t run heavy backrow until late game, but AG struggles with surviving long enough to do so.

 ##### **How to Play the Matchup:**
 + **Overpower Them:** AG lack the speed to compete with CA. Summoning double Dakini or even just a boosted Dakini can often result in massive tempo swings in your favor.
 If you let the duel drag out, then AG can draw into AGG  and play like any other backrow heavy deck.

 ##### **Effective Tech Cards for this Matchup:**
 + Forbidden Chalice: Chalice is mostly just to counter and econ take play.
 If you aren’t losing your Dakini when they econ take, then they lack the necessary means to defeat CA. However, you don’t really need to tech against AG, so Chalice is good because it’s decent in more relevant matchups.